Press ESC to close

 5. Susceptibility to Pests and Weather: Thatch can attract pests and is vulnerable to damage from severe weather conditions.

-Alternative Tool Hairstyle AI
+Alternative Tool Talk to Books (Google) AI

 Use Cases: